Husqvarna 120i Review

 Star Rating | |||||

-Bottom Line | For a reasonable price, this model performs well although it does not quite contend with the top-ranked models | If you want an easy-to-use cordless electric chainsaw with a long-lasting battery and a long bar this is the one | If you want a saw with a battery that charges in a matter of minutes, then this is the one | A decent battery-powered chainsaw that falls about in the middle of the pack for overall performance | If you're in the market for a 20 volt model, this saw does the trick for quick and small jobs |
+Bottom Line | For a reasonable price, this model performs well although it does not quite contend with the top-ranked models | The champion of our dimensional wood-cutting time trials | If you want an easy-to-use cordless electric chainsaw with a long-lasting battery and a long bar this is the one | If you want a saw with a battery that charges in a matter of minutes, then this is the one | The battery for this saw works for a long list of other tools made by the same brand, has terrific cutting power, and winds-up in an instant |

-Rating Categories | Husqvarna 120i | Ego Power+ CS1800 | Greenworks Pro 80V | Ego Power+ CS1613 | Worx WG322 |
+Rating Categories | Husqvarna 120i | EGO Power+ CS2005 | Ego Power+ CS1800 | Greenworks Pro 80V | Milwaukee M18 FUEL |

 Saw Performance (35%) | |||||